Tutorial 6: Voting

 npx scrypt-cli compile

-This command will generate a contract artifact file at artifacts\voting.json.
+This command will generate a contract artifact file at artifacts\voting.json

 Contract Deployment

-After installing the sCrypt SDK, you will have a script deploy.ts in the project directory, which can be used to deploy our Voting contract after some minor modifications.
+in the project directory, which can be used to deploy our Voting

 import { Name, Voting, N } from './src/contracts/voting'